-But don’t worry, as connectivity issues are very common with these devices.
+But don’t worry, as connectivity issues are pervasive with these devices.
 Due to the common nature of these problems there are many workarounds.
 Here are some useful tips for solving your Echo’s connectivity problems.

 Check the Wi-Fi

-Before the Echo device takes the blame, you should check other devices (phones, tablets, smart TV, computers) to see if they have the connection.
+Before the Echo device takes the blame, you should check other devices (phones, tablets, smart TVs, computers) to see if they have the connection.

 If not, perhaps your Wi-Fi is the problem and not the Echo, in which case you should focus your efforts on fixing the Internet connection.
 Often, just power cycling your cable modem or router is enough to resolve connectivity problems, but sometimes it’s necessary to contact your ISP.

 Power Cycling Your Amazon Echo

-Have you established that everything’s fine with your network access?
-So it’s definitely the Echo that doesn’t connect.
+Have you established that everything’s okay with your network access?
+If that’s the case, it’s probably the Echo that doesn’t connect.
 We suggest that you start with a tried and true fix for electronic devices: the restart.